rhermary/rhermary.github.io/_tabs/about.md

 documented, and complete as they could be but I am working on it.
 Feel free to contact me if you see improvements that could be done or have questions about a topic.

+## Worth Seeing

+As I am more interested in pursuing in a research oriented career, the work I want to put forward is the [report]({% post_url 2021-07-15-seminar_report %}) I wrote on my past semester research project, and the [article]({% post_url 2021-09-20-jmiv %}) I submitted to the [Journal of Mathematical Imaging and Vision](https://www.springer.com/journal/10851) in July (still waiting on the response).